mhsjacoby/HPDmobile/file_management_and_data_storage/README.md

 ## File Handling
-Code (run in jupyter notebooks) for rename and moving files).
+Code (run in jupyter notebooks) for renaming and moving files.